PratimaGurav/global-warning/Readme.md

    - __The landing page image__

-     - The landing includes a photograph with text overlay to allow the user to know about Global Warming.
+     - The landing includes a photograph with text below to allow the user to know about Global Warming.

       ![Landing Page](/assets/docs/Hero-Image-Content.png)